Tony Aitken

-His best-known role is perhaps as the "Merry Balladeer" in the closing titles of Blackadder II, in which he also played the madman ("pity poor Tom") in "Money".
+His best-known role is perhaps as the "Merry Balladeer" in the closing titles of Blackadder II, in which he also portrayed a madman ("pity poor Tom") in "Money".

 In addition to his acting career, he now runs a broadcast audio studio, producing and voicing radio and TV commercials.

 In 2011 he played the part of solicitor "Ben Dean" in several episodes of Coronation Street.

 He played "Professor Aubrey" in the Feature Film "The Arbiter" 2013.